At a Glance

 Highlight Relevant Experience: In your CV and cover letter, emphasise any previous work or volunteer experience related to sexual violence support, advocacy, or counselling.
 Use specific examples to demonstrate your skills and impact in similar roles.

-Craft a Compelling Cover Letter: Write a personalised cover letter that addresses the key points from the job description.
-Explain why you are passionate about this role and how your background makes you a suitable candidate.
-Be sure to mention your willingness to travel across Avon and Somerset.
+Craft a Compelling Cover Letter: Write a personalised cover letter that explains why you are passionate about this role and how your background aligns with the organisation's mission.
+Be sure to address any specific qualities they are looking for in a candidate.

 How to prepare for a job interview at Safe Link